 What will be studied

-Links St Albans follows the English National Curriculum as a guide for all schemes of work.
-In
+Links Hatfield follows the English National Curriculum as a guide for all schemes of work.

-each year, there are 6 modules that are studied ranging from Shakespeare, modern novels
+In each year, there are 6 modules that are studied ranging from short stories and texts to

-and poetry to plays, speeches and media.
-There are also opportunities to take part in class
+nonfiction, speeches and media.
+There are also opportunities to take part in class debates

 There are a multitude of bespoke approaches used depending on the students and their